 You can already share a message from the message menu in Slack, and if you need to add context, that’s great — but if you want to gather messages from lots of channels into one place, there’s never been a way to do that with one-click.

 Until now.
 It’s the Reacji Channeler.
-A silly name for a useful tool — something to swiftly copy a message from one channel into another (or multiple channels).
+A silly name for a useful tool — something to swiftly copy a message from one channel (or multiple channels) into another.
 We built it for our own team and found it so useful that we decided to make it available to others.

 The premise is simple.
 Once installed, you choose an emoji, and designate a channel.
 Whenever anyone adds that emoji as a reaction (or, reacji, a term which we’re stubbornly trying to make happen) to a message in any public channel, it will immediately get pushed into the channel you’ve designated.